quicwg/base-drafts/draft-ietf-quic-qcram.md

 of pairs (of indices), representing non-overlapping sub-ranges can be used.
 Each operation (add, or query) can be done within O(log M) complexity.
 Here set size M is the number of sub-ranges.
-In practice M would be very small, as most table entries would be concentrated in the first sub-range [1, M].
+In practice M would be very small, as most table entries would be concentrated in the first sub-range `[1,M]`.

 To track blocked streams, an ordered map (e.g. multi-map) from `Depends Index` values to streams can be used.
 Whenever the decoder processes a header block,